 There is a saying you may have heard: “Undetectable = Untransmittable” (U=U).
 There has been a lot of scientific research on this, which means the risk of HIV transmission to a person’s sexual partners is zero when they maintain an undetectable viral load through effective antiretroviral therapy (ART).
 In other words, an HIV-positive person with an undetectable viral load cannot sexually transmit the virus.

-If you or your partner tests HIV negative, you can prevent future infections by going for PrEP or HIV prevention.
+If you or your partner tests HIV negative, you can prevent future infections by going for PrEP for HIV prevention in Edmond, OK.

-We recommend our patients get regular HIV testing for early detection, prompt treatment initiation, and also adherence to treatment.
+We recommend our patients get regular HIV testing for early detection, prompt treatment initiation, and also treatment adherence.
 Early intervention lowers the risk of transmission by accelerating viral suppression.
 Additionally, routine testing guarantees ongoing surveillance of viral load levels and enables prompt modifications to the treatment plan as needed.

 Future Directions: Advancements in HIV Treatment

 The field of HIV care is constantly changing due to new developments and trends in HIV treatment research.
-That’s why we always strive to stay in the know about the new information that comes out regarding new treatments.
+That’s why we always strive to stay in the know about the new information that comes out regarding new HIV treatments in Edmond.

 While finding a cure for HIV is still difficult, there is a lot of research being done, including gene therapy, immunotherapy, and therapeutic vaccines.
 These cutting-edge methods seek to get rid of or control the virus in the body without requiring antiretroviral treatment for the rest of one’s life.

-Long-acting drug development and searching for HIV cure are two recent trends in HIV treatment research.
+There are many treatment options for HIV.
+Long-acting drug development and searching for an HIV cure in Edmond are two recent trends in HIV treatment research.
 As a comprehensive HIV treatment provider in Edmond, we stay informed about these developments to implement new treatment options.
 We give our 100% support to ongoing efforts for more effective HIV management strategies.
+Contact Equality Health to get PrEP for HIV in Edmond.

 Similarly, our medical professionals stay up-to-date on current developments which enables us to participate in clinical trials and make HIV treatment in Edmond more accessible.

-EHG also provides STD testing, STD Treatment, Hep C Testing, Hep C Treatment and many more disease treatment and testing services in Edmond.
+Equality Health also provides STD testing, STD Treatment, Hep C Testing, Hep C Treatment, and many more disease treatment and testing services and therapeutic procedures for HIV in Edmond.
 Schedule an appointment with us today.